oddity-ai/video-rs/README.md

 ⚠️ This project is still a work-in-progress, and will contain bugs.
 Some parts of the API have not been flushed out yet.
 Use with caution.

-Also check out our other video/audio project [`rave`](https://github.com/oddity-ai/rave). `rave` is still in development, but its eventual goal is to replace `video-rs` without any dependency on ffmpeg.
+Also check out our other video/audio project [`rave`](https://github.com/oddity-ai/rave). `rave` is still in development, but its eventual goal is to replace `video-rs` and provide a fully featured media library without depending on ffmpeg.

 ## 📦 Setup